jupyterlab/jupyterlab/docs/source/user/interface.rst

 Searching
 ---------

-JupyterLab has an intelligent built-in search plugin for finding text within a notebook or other document, which uses the `Ctrl-F` shortcut by default.
+JupyterLab has a built-in search plugin enabling finding text within partially rendered notebooks or other documents, which uses the `Ctrl-F` shortcut by default.

 Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document, but you can still use your browser find